numbas/editor-docs/source/pattern-matching/reference.rst

 Patterns are written in JME syntax, but there are extra operators available to specify what does or doesn't match.

-The pattern-matching algorithm uses a few techniques to match different kinds of expression.
+The pattern-matching algorithm uses a variety of techniques to match different kinds of expression.

 **Data elements** such as numbers, strings, booleans are matched by comparison: a pattern consisting of a single data element matches only that exact element.

 A pattern consisting of a **function application** function application ``f(arguments...)`` matches any expression consisting of an application of exactly that function, and whose arguments, considered as a sequence, match the sequence of patterns ``arguments``.
 There are some special functions which match differently.
-If the same name is captured by more than one argument, then all the groups captured under that name are gathered into a list.
+If the same group name is captured by more than one argument, then all the groups captured under that name are gathered into a list.

 A pattern consisting of a sequence of terms joined by a binary **operator**, or a single term with a unary operator applied, is considered as a sequence.
 If a way of matching up the terms in the input expression with the terms in the pattern can be found, considering quantifiers and the properties of commutativity and associativity, then the expression matches the pattern.
-If the same name is captured by more than one argument, then all the groups captured under that name are gathered into a sequence joined by the operator being matched.
+If the same group name is captured by more than one argument, then all the groups captured under that name are gathered into a sequence joined by the operator being matched.

 A pattern consisting of a **list** matches any expression consisting of a single list, whose elements match the elements of the list in the pattern.
 Quantifiers allow you to write a pattern which matches lists with different numbers of terms.

 Special names
 #############